shreshtapadala/SmartMaps/README.md

 - <b> Screenshot of results of navigation for Start location : Kukatpalli and End Location : LB Nagar and travel mode is Walking. </b> (Calculate Route Button)

 ![travel_mode_walking](https://github.com/shreshtapadala/SmartMaps/assets/109150089/6dddba85-fcb6-4a6e-ad7a-557360d06cb1)
+Walking has 0 carbon footprint, as i've only considered direct emissions in this project.

 <br>
 <br>